PatrickTangwen/cse15l_lab_reports2/index.md

    }
 }
 ```
 Here the bug is that this method traverse the whole array.
-When half of the elements are swapped, the rest of elements are actually copy the value of first half elements.
+When half of the elements are swapped, the rest of elements are actually copying the values of first half of the elements.

 Code after fixing:
 ```